\"Writing.Com

 Tom stepped onto the porch.
 The stairs creaked under his feet.
 His sister moved to block his way.
 "Pa can't speak for his self, least ways not no more.
 But we don't need him sayin' it to know he wouldn't like it."

 His mother stepped around his sister and embraced him.
-When she clasped her arms about him and he hugged back, she felt fragile, like she was made of sticks that might break under the slightest pressure.
+When she clasped her arms about him he hugged back.
+Her bones poked at his grasp, like fragile twigs underneath her flesh.

-He gave her a gentle squeeze, then pulled back to look at her.
+He gave her a gentle squeeze, then pulled back to gaze into her face.
 "It's good to see you, Momma."

 "You, too, boy.
 You look fit.
 A blessed sight for these poor eyes."
 She firmed her lips.
 "Your Pa, he ain't doin' so well, son."